Abu-Waqaas/ANALYSIS-OF-DRINKS/README.md

 ### Q3).
 Country with the highest profit of the fourth quarter in 2019

-The country with the highest profit in tthe 4th year in 2019 is Ghana
+The country with the highest profit in the 4th quarter of2019 is Ghana

 ![Screenshot (191)](https://github.com/Abu-Waqaas/ANALYSIS-OF-DRINKS/assets/106377378/685ffa59-aa7e-4504-8224-d4938db80067)